Evil-Back/Auto-Scan-Xss/README.md

 install tools linux

-git clone https://github.com/AesTeams/Auto-Scan-Xss.git && cd Auto-Scan-Xss && zip xss.zip * && cd xss  && python3 Auto-Scan-Xss.py -h
+git clone https://github.com/AesTeams/Auto-Scan-Xss.git && cd Auto-Scan-Xss && cd  xss && python3 Auto-Scan-Xss.py -h
 <br>

 It collects all the barometers on the website and checks them for xss vulnerabilities